-Students will locate a Gabrielino-Tongva artifact in the Becoming Los Angeles exhibition that helps to document the long history and traditions of the Gabrielino-Tongva in the Los Angeles area.
-Once students locate the artifact, they will use their observations and analyses of textual and visual sources to further investigate it and its significance.
+Students will use an image of a Gabrielino-Tongva artifact in the museum's Becoming Los Angeles exhibition that helps to document the long history and traditions of the Gabrielino-Tongva in the Los Angeles area.
+Once students observe the artifact, they will use their observations and analyses of textual and visual sources to further investigate it and its significance.

-Optional Extension at the Museum
+Optional Extension

-Have students look closer at the island gray fox diorama and have them identify and discuss San Nicolas Island natural resources that the Gabrielino-Tongva could have accessed with the ti'at (traditional sea canoe).
+Have students look closer at the picture of the island gray fox diorama and have them identify and discuss San Nicolas Island natural resources that the Gabrielino-Tongva could have accessed with the ti'aat (traditional sea canoe), such as abalone shells, driftwood, seagrass, etc.

-Post-Visit
+Post-Activity

-Back in the classroom, have students reflect on their pre-visit classroom work and incorporate new insights and knowledge that they have gained from their investigation at the Natural History Museum.
+Have students reflect on their pre-activity work and incorporate new insights and knowledge that they have gained from their investigation of the artifact.

+Pre-Activity:

-Pre-visit: Introduction to the Gabrielino-Tongva in the classroom
+Introduction to the Gabrielino-Tongva